zqian50/apcsa_material/classwork/objects/coordinate/Point.md

 1. How many instance variable are needed?
 Private or Public?
 2. What constructors should be needed?
 3. What methods do you think should be needed?
+4. Would it be possible to make the Point class immutable?
+If so, how?